croquet/croquet-for-unity-demolition/README.md

  > **NOTE:** For now, we **strongly recommend** using _exactly_ Unity Editor Version `2021.3.19f1` for C4U projects

-2021.3.19f1 can be downloaded by pasting the following in your browser: `unityhub://2021.3.19f1/c9714fde33b6` .
-This deeplink to the Unity Hub should open an installation dialog for the correct version.
+2021.3.19f1 can be downloaded by pasting the following in your browser: `unityhub://2021.3.19f1/c9714fde33b6`  This deeplink to the Unity Hub should open an installation dialog for the correct version.

 In the `Unity Hub` app, select `Open => Add project from disk`, then navigate to the `croquet-for-unity-demolition/unity` folder and hit `Add Project`.

-> **Note:** During this first loading, Unity might warn that there appear to be script errors.
-It's fine to hit `Ignore` and continue.
-It appears to be related to the project's dependencies, and is determined to be harmless.

 ## 4.0 Set up your Croquet Developer Credentials